tsahara/r7rs/content/procs.md

 \begin{rationale}

-\vest A common use of {\cf call-with-current-continuation} is for structured, non-local exits from loops or procedure bodies, but in fact {\cf call-with-current-continuation} is useful for implementing a wide variety of advanced control structures.
+A common use of {\cf call-with-current-continuation} is for structured, non-local exits from loops or procedure bodies, but in fact {\cf call-with-current-continuation} is useful for implementing a wide variety of advanced control structures.
 In fact, {\cf raise} and {\cf guard} provide a more structured mechanism for non-local exits.

-\vest Whenever a Scheme expression is evaluated there is a
+Whenever a Scheme expression is evaluated there is a
 \defining{continuation} wanting the result of the expression.
 The continuation represents an entire (default) future for the computation.
 If the expression is evaluated at the REPL, for example, then the continuation might take the